adepthub/adepthub-ext/concepts.md

 For example "I require a scala library that is binary compatible with 2.10", which means I am constraining Adept to any scala library with a 2.10 binary version.
 I do not "depend" on it, because:
  1. It might/is probably already there (as part of the build tool).
  2. There is no unique "thing" which is "scala library binary version 2.10", there are multiple variants/versions of the scala library with a binary version that all matches my requirement (2.10.0, 2.10.1, ...).
- 3. It might not be true that you actually are "depending on it" since the resolution might fail and, for example, tell you that you need at scala libarary 2.11 because one or more of your libraries requires 2.11.
+ 3. It might not be true that you actually are "depending on it" since the resolution might override your dependency.
+In Adept, however, the resolution is strict: failed requirements makes resolution fail and, for example, tell you that you need at scala libarary 2.11 because one or more of your libraries requires 2.11.

 For Ivy and Maven "dependencies" makes more sense, because they would typically just accept that the latest version of a transitive dependency needs something like "scala library 2.11" and try to put scala 2.11 on your classpath or ignore it (in case it is overridden).
 In the case of scala this is probably not what you want, not only because these libraries will be binary incompatible, but because if you use a 2.10 lib, you most likely use the scala compiler 2.10 which is not compatible.
 The bottom line is that these errors are not something you want your dependency manager to gloss over - luckily you for Adept is here to save the day :)